micropython/micropython/docs/environment.rst

 CIRCUITPY_HEAP_START_SIZE
 ~~~~~~~~~~~~~~~~~~~~~~
-Sets the initial size of the python heap.
+Sets the initial size of the python heap, allocated from the outer heap.
 Must be a multiple of 4.
+The default is currently 8192.
-The heap will grow by doubling
+The python heap will grow by doubling and redoubling this initial size until it cannot fit in the outer heap.
-this initial size until the outer heap cannot fit it.
-Larger values will reserve more RAM for python
+Larger values will reserve more RAM for python use and prevent the supervisor and SDK
-use and prevent the supervisor and SDK from large allocations of their own.
-Smaller values will
+from large allocations of their own.
-likely grow sooner than large start sizes.
+Smaller values will likely grow sooner than large start sizes.

 CIRCUITPY_PYSTACK_SIZE
 ~~~~~~~~~~~~~~~~~~~~~~